-In the summer and fall of 2016 we will immerse ourselves in the full range of perspectives in the debates about the Paris Agreement and the Global Environmental Facility.
+In the fall of 2017 we will immerse ourselves in the full range of perspectives in the debates about the Paris Agreement and the Global Environmental Facility.
 At the same time we will study the GEF work program and its history in Antigua.

-In November we will attend the COP 22 UN climate summit in Marrakesh, Morocco; document the negotiations, focusing on implementation financing specific to the Paris Agreement and Antigua 9as well as Indonesia, Brazil, and Nigeria, where our proposed future case studies are located); and to interview the full range of stakeholders who attend these meetings.
+In November we will attend the COP 23 UN climate summit in Bonn, Germany; document the negotiations, focusing on implementation financing specific to the Paris Agreement and Antigua as well as Indonesia, Brazil, Columbia and Nigeria, where our proposed future case studies are located); and interview a wide range of stakeholders who attend these meetings.

-In the winter quarter of 2017, we will make our field site visit to Antigua to start the ethnographic phase of the case study.
+In the winter quarter of 2018, we will make our first field site visit, likely to Antigua, to start the ethnographic phase of the case study.